Nathan Chen's near-perfect skate wins long-sought gold

 AP Sports Writer

-BEIJING (AP) — Nathan Chen completed his four-year journey to an elusive Olympic gold medal Thursday, building upon his record short program at the Beijing Games with a near-perfect free skate that left his longtime coach speechless and earned a standing ovation from the small crowd inside historic Capital Indoor Stadium.

-The 22-year-old Yale student landed all five of his quads during his “Rocketman” program, set to the soaring film score by Elton John, and finished with 332.60 points — just three off his own world record — to become the first American champ since Evan Lysacek stood on the top of the podium in 2010 in Vancouver.
+Inside historic Capital Indoor Stadium in China, the nation both his parents immigrated from, Chen landed all five of his quads during his “Rocketman” program set to the soaring film score by Elton John.
+The statistics and data science major finished with an insurmountable total of 332.60 points, just three off his own world record and 22 points ahead of his closest competition.
+Yuma Kagiyama and Shoma Uno of Japan took silver and bronze.

-Chen’s score easily outdistanced his closest pursuers, Yuma Kagiyama and Shoma Uno of Japan, and put firmly in the past any lingering memories of his brutal disappointment of finishing out of the medals four years ago in Pyeongchang.
+Chen firmly put in the past any lingering memories of his brutal disappointment of finishing out of the medals four years ago in Pyeongchang.

 The Americans, who earned silver behind Russia in the team event Monday, were awaiting confirmation from the IOC and International Skating Union that “legal issues” holding up the medal ceremony were related to reports of doping linked to their biggest star, Kamila Valieva.
 That could ultimately elevate the U.S. to the gold medal, a second for Chen.

+“I mean, I don’t really feel like I’m the most qualified person to talk about it,” Chen said.
+“Whatever ends up being the case will be the case, but I’m still wrapped up in what I was able to do today.”

-The Salt Lake City native, born to Chinese immigrants, did his part for the American team with a winning short program last Friday.
+The Salt Lake City native did his part for the American team with a winning short program last Friday.
 Vincent Zhou, who was forced to withdraw from the individual event due to a positive COVID-19 test, would also earn a gold medal for the U.S. after he performed his free skate on Sunday.

-The suave, down-to-earth Chen and his Japanese pursuers separated themselves from the field during their short programs, when Chen shattered the world record with a flawless performance to “La Boheme.”
-And when they took to the ice for the free skate, Kagiyama and Uno made just enough mistakes to clear the way for Chen’s coronation.
+The suave, down-to-earth Chen and his Japanese rivals separated themselves from the field during their short programs, when Chen shattered the world record with a flawless performance to “La Boheme.”
+When they took to the ice for the free skate, Kagiyama and Uno made just enough mistakes to clear the way for Chen’s coronation.

 Performing to “Bolero,” one of the most popular musical selections of the Beijing Games, Uno under-rotated a quad salchow and quad toe loop, then was dinged for his combination spin late in the program to finish with 293 points.